John-Otago/PhD-Plus/README.md

   ---

 ### 3.4 Basic Research Methods (in HASS)
+- **Research Design: Qualitative, Quantitative, and Mixed Methods Approaches, 5th ed.** (JW Creswell & JD Creswell, 2017, Sage)
+- [Optional] **Foundations of Mixed Methods Research: Integrating Quantitative and Qualitative Approaches in the Social and Behavioral Sciences, 2nd ed.** (A Tashakkori et al., 2020, Sage)
+- [Optional] **Case Study Research and Applications: Design and Methods, 6th ed.** (RK Yin, 2018, Sage)
+- [Optional] **Research Methods in the Social Sciences: An A-Z of Key Concepts** (Edited by J-F Morin, C Olsson, and EÖ Atikcan, 2021, Oxford UP)
-- [Optional] Handling Qualitative Data: A Practical Guide, 4th ed.
-(L Richards, 2021, Sage)
+- [Optional] **Handling Qualitative Data: A Practical Guide, 4th ed.** (L Richards, 2021, Sage)

 **There are MANY books on research methods and some are disciplinary-specific; those included here are introductions and overviews of generic methods.**

-**Talk to your supervisor about the methods you should use for your project and to what degree you should engage methodological reasoning and justification.
-Personally, I don't think you need to focus too much on this unless your methods are highly complex, hybrid, or innovative (or your research itself is on methodology).**
+**Talk to your supervisor about your research design.
+This is part of your training and you need to write about your methods in your thesis/dissertation, but I don't think you should focus too much on this unless your methods are complex, hybrid, or innovative (or your research itself is on methodology).**

   ---